Eels (band): Wonderful, Glorious and The Cautionary Tales of Mark Oliver Everett

 On March 25, 2013, the band released a parody music video called "Cold Dead Hand" through Funny or Die, with Jim Carrey replacing E on vocals.
-The song and video, set as a musical act during the variety program Hee Haw, lampoons American gun culture, and specifically former NRA spokesperson Charlton Heston.
+The song and video, set as a musical act during the variety program Hee Haw, lampoons American gun culture, and specifically Charlton Heston, former President of the National Rifle Association of America.

-Eels' eleventh studio album, The Cautionary Tales of Mark Oliver Everett, was released on April 21, 2014 on E Works Records.
+Eels' eleventh studio album, The Cautionary Tales of Mark Oliver Everett, was released on April 21, 2014, on E Works Records.
 In April 2015, the band released the DVD and double live album Live at the Royal Albert Hall.

-In 2015, Eels created their own version of Melanie De Biasio's track "I Feel You" for the album Gilles Peterson Presents - No Deal Remixed.
+In 2015, Eels created their own version of Melanie De Biasio's track "I Feel You" for the album Gilles Peterson Presents – No Deal Remixed.
 The track was later used to promote the 2017 film Alien: Covenant, directed by Ridley Scott, and appears during the entire in-universe short movie Meet Walter starring Michael Fassbender.

 The Deconstruction and Earth to Dora

 On January 17, 2018, Eels announced their 12th studio album, The Deconstruction, to be released on April 6, 2018, their first in nearly four years.
 They also announced a supporting tour throughout the United States and Europe, beginning in Pomona, California on May 28, 2018.
 The album travels through many styles sonically, but its lyrics primarily deal with rebuilding one's life and looking back on what went wrong.
 Singles include (in release order) the title track, "Today Is the Day", "Premonition", and "Bone Dry".
 Styles present on the album include orchestral pop, power pop, psychedelic pop/rock, indie/alternative rock and post-modern pop.

 The band's next release was the single "Baby Let's Make It Real"/"Who You Say You Are", announced on September 1, 2020.
 These songs were featured on the subsequent studio album, Earth to Dora (2020).